annahiggins1/msgBoard/README.md

 to upload to the message board, and be able to see the past messages from any users.

 Quick Start:
+1. Make sure npm (in terminal: npm install) and Node.js (download from online) are installed
-1. make sure the directory is my-app (in terminal: cd my-app)
+2. Make sure the directory is my-app (in terminal: cd my-app)
-2. in terminal, launch the app (npm start)
+3. In terminal, launch the app (npm start)

 Extra Features:
 - Because the word length can't be beyond 128 characters, I implemented a feature that shows the word count of your current message in the text bar, and if it goes over 128 words it is red-colored to suggest an error.
+- I also implemented theme switching functionality (ex. light mode and dark mode), used in the top left corner, hit the moon icon to use dark mode, and the sun icon to use light mode.